Everything You Need to Know About UK Non-Resident Tax

 - You are an EEA state national.

-- The country you are resident/national in allows for a personal allowance in the UK.
-To check whether your country allows for a personal allowance in the UK, click here.
+- The country in which you are a resident/national allows for a personal allowance in the UK.

 - You live in the Channel Islands or the Isle of Man.